On the quadrature exactness in hyperinterpolation: Main results

 \begin{remark} If $k=n$, i.e., the degree of quadrature exactness is not relaxed, then the stability result \eqref{equ:stability}, the error estimate \eqref{equ:error}, and the convergence result \eqref{equ:conv} are the same as those for $\mathcal{L}^{\rm{S}}_n$ in \cite{sloan1995polynomial}.
 If $0<k<n$, then as a cost of the relaxation of exactness, the error estimation \eqref{equ:error} is now controlled by $E_k(f)$ rather than $E_n(f)$.
+Since $E_k(f) \geq E_n(f)$ if $k<n$, this estimation \eqref{equ:error} reveals an effect of relaxing the quadrature exactness.
+That is, we can use fewer quadrature points than the original hyperinterpolation, but the corresponding error estimation will be somewhat amplified.
 Moreover, if $k\leq 0$, i.e., the degree of quadrature exactness is relaxed to $n$ or even less, then no convergence information can be offered by Theorem \ref{thm}. \end{remark}

-An immediate application of Theorem \ref{thm} is to a generalization of the method of ``product integration,'' see discussions in \cite{sloan1995polynomial}.
+An immediate application of Theorem \ref{thm} is to a generalization of the method of ``product integration'', see discussions in \cite{sloan1995polynomial}.
 In this method, the integral over $\Omega$ of the form $\int_{\Omega}hf\text{d}\omega$, where $f$ is smooth and $h$ contains any singularities in the product integrand, is approximated by

 where

 Applying the Cauchy--Schwarz inequality over $\Omega$ to $\int_{\Omega}h(\mathcal{L}_nf-f)\text{d}\omega$, Theorem \ref{thm} immediately implies the following result. \begin{corollary} Let $h$ be measurable on $\Omega$ with respect to ${\rm{d}}\omega$ and satisfy $\|h\|_2<\infty$, and let $\{W_j\}_{j=1}^m$ be given by \eqref{equ:WJ}.
 Under the conditions of Theorem \ref{thm}, the approximation error of $\int_{\Omega}hf{\rm{d}}\omega$ in terms of \eqref{equ:productintegration} is estimated by